neondatabase/website/content/docs/get-started-with-neon/query-with-neon-sql-editor.md

 - The **Explain** feature runs the specified query with the [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) command, which shows the execution plan for the query.
 The **Explain** feature does not actually execute the query.
 - The **Analyze** feature runs the specified query with [EXPLAIN ANALYZE](https://www.postgresql.org/docs/current/using-explain.html#USING-EXPLAIN-ANALYZE).
 The `ANALYZE` parameter causes the query to be executed and returns actual row counts and run times for plan nodes along with the `EXPLAIN` estimates.

-Understanding the information provided by the **Explain** and **Analyze** features in the Neon SQL Editor requires an understanding of PostgreSQL's [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) command and its `ANALYZE` parameter.
+Understanding the information provided by the **Explain** and **Analyze** features requires familiarity with PostgreSQL's [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) command and its `ANALYZE` parameter.
 Refer to the [EXPLAIN](https://www.postgresql.org/docs/current/sql-explain.html) documentation and the [Using EXPLAIN](https://www.postgresql.org/docs/current/using-explain.html) topic in the _PostgreSQL documentation_.

 ## Need help?